net-titech/net-titech.github.io/_posts/2017-02-27-deep-compression.md

 5. Graph Embedding (incl. graph summarization).
 6. Small or new architectures.

+## <i class="fa fa-calendar"></i> May 2017

+**Overcoming challenges in fixed point training of deep convolutional networks.** Lin, Darryl D., and Sachin S. Talathi.
+(Qualcomm Research) arXiv preprint arXiv:1607.02241 (2016). - _Kaushalya_
+{: .notice}
+> The stochastic gradient algorithm becomes unstable when the weights and activations are constrained to a limited numerical precision, due to the presence of noisy gradient updates.
+This paper proposes iterative fine-tuning of bottom-to-top layers as a method to alleviate the instability in SGD training.

 ## <i class="fa fa-calendar"></i> Apr 2017

 **MobileNets: Efficient Convolutional Neural Networks for Mobile Vision Applications**.
 Howard et al. (Google Inc.) Arxiv preprint [27th April 2017] - _Kaushalya_